 Are you a bit hungry but don’t have the time or money to go to a restaurant?
 But you don’t want to go to McDonald’s, Subway or have a Kebab, because that’s what you had yesterday, and the day before, and last week?
 Well, then I have a recommendation for you: Lebanese food at the Libanon il Achdar (translated: the green Lebanon).

 What you get there will remind you of kebab, but it’s refreshingly different from the stuff you get everywhere else.
-You can chose between diverse meats like lamb, chicken, beef or kafta (small ground beef balls), or Falafel, the vegetarian version.
-Then they put strange but tasty vegetables in it, a sauce with lebanese spices and in the end stuff the hole thing with french fries.
+You can choose between diverse meats like lamb, chicken, beef or kafta (small ground beef balls), or Falafel, the vegetarian version.
+Then they put strange but tasty vegetables in it, a sauce with Lebanese spices and in the end they stuff the hole thing with french fries.
 Sounds strange?
 Nevermind, it’s fantastic, trust me.

-But that’s not everything you can have, there are chicken skewers, fried Kaftas, Maali (pitabread with vegetables and hummus) for us vegetarians and all kinds of other exotix stuff.
-Bil-hanā’ wa ash-shifā’ (that means ‘bon appetit’ in arabic [yes, I googled it]).
+But that’s not everything you can have, there are chicken skewers, fried Kaftas, Maali (pitabread with vegetables and hummus) for us vegetarians and all kinds of other exotic stuff.
+Bil-hanā’ wa ash-shifā’ (that means ‘bon appetit’ in Arabic [yes, I googled it]).